sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The CIDR blocks for the FW rule.
-At the moment the first item of the list will be used, others will be ignored.
+The CIDR blocks objects definition for the Firewall rule.
+Even though it is a list, only one item is currently supported.
+See https://github.com/sighupio/fury-eks-installer/issues/46 for more details.

 ### Constraints

+**maximum number of items**: the maximum number of items for this array is: `1`

 **minimum number of items**: the minimum number of items for this array is: `1`